 Given a bouquet $\bB$, taking the boundary of the vertex gives a circle, and each edge corresponds to a chord connecting the two endpoints on the circle.
 We assign $0$ to each orientable loop and $1$ to each non-orientable loop.
 This gives a signed chord diagram corresponding to $\bB$.
 See Figure~\ref{fig: signed chord diagram} for an example.

-Chmutov~\cite{Chmutov2009} introduced partial dualities on ribbon graphs as a generalization of the duality on plane graphs and, more extensively, the duality on riibon graphs.
+Chmutov~\cite{Chmutov2009} introduced partial duality for ribbon graphs as a generalization of duality for plane graphs and, more broadly, duality for ribbon graphs.
 The partial dualities preserve the number of quasi-trees (cf. Prop.~\ref{prop: partial dual and quasi-tree}).

 \begin{definition}[Partial duality] Let $\bG$ be a ribbon graph and $X \subseteq E(\bG)$.
 The \emph{partial dual} of $\bG$ at $X$ is a ribbon graph $\bG^X$ defined as follows: \begin{enumerate} \item Take $E(\bG^X) = E(\bG)$. \item Attach a disk along each boundary of the spanning ribbon subgraph $(V(\bG), X)$, such that the interiors of such disks are pairwise disjoint and also disjoint from the edge disks. \item Take the disks in Step~2 as the vertices of $\bG^X$. \end{enumerate} For convenience, we denote $\bG^{e_1e_2\dots e_k} = \bG^X$ if $X=\{e_1,e_2,\dots,e_k\}$. \end{definition}